CivicActions/ssp-toolkit/docs/ssp.md

 ### CM-9: Configuration Management Plan

-> The organization develops, documents, and implements a configuration management plan for the information system that:
->   a.
-Addresses roles, responsibilities, and configuration management processes
-> and procedures;
->   b.
-Establishes a process for identifying configuration items throughout the
-> system development life cycle and for managing the configuration of the configuration items;
->   c.
-Defines the configuration items for the information system and places the
-> configuration items under configuration management; and
->   d.
-Protects the configuration management plan from unauthorized disclosure
-> and modification.

 ##### LINCS

 The LINCS Configuration Management Plan addresses roles, responsibilities, and configuration management processes and procedures.
 It defines the configuration items for the information system throughout the system development life cycle and a process for managing the configuration of the configuration items.

 ### CM-10: Software Usage Restrictions

-> The organization:
->   a.
-Uses software and associated documentation in accordance with contract agreements
-> and copyright laws;
->   b.
-Tracks the use of software and associated documentation protected by quantity
-> licenses to control copying and distribution; and
->   c.
-Controls and documents the use of peer-to-peer file sharing technology to
-> ensure that this capability is not used for the unauthorized distribution, display, performance, or reproduction of copyrighted work.

 ##### AWS